What is included with a Barn/Garage kit?

 How is the kit shipped?
 What about unloading?

 The kit is shipped by truck.
 Generally, we use one of a few private carriers that we have worked with for many years.
 They guarantee competitive prices and the assurance of a safe, on-time delivery.
 A shipping quote can be given on request.
 When the truck arrives at your site, you are responsible for unloading it.
-Four adults should be ready to unload the kit.
+If we ship in a closed trailer, four adults should be ready to unload the kit.
 We recommend that you prepare the site well in advance of delivery, with materials upon which to stack the kit and tarps to protect it during assembly.
-With a little preparation and a willingness to work, most kits can be unloaded and stacked in two hours.
+With a little preparation and a willingness to work, most kits can be unloaded and stacked in about two hours.

 Can I buy just the Construction Manuals or plans?